msabramo/pycon2012-notes/stop_mocking_start_testing.rst

 touches object attributes and a part that doesn't; factor out the parts that don't touch the attributes into a separate "free function".

-I mentioned "Maintaining Legacy Code" by Michael Feathers for a guy who asked about adding tests to untested code.
+I mentioned `"Working Effectively with Legacy Code" by Michael Feathers
+<http://amzn.to/AyKH75>`_ for a guy who asked about adding tests to untested
+code.

 I asked the speakers about "Tell, Don't Ask" and they were not familiar with it, so I don't think it's something that they adhere strongly to.